Chelsea - Bonbeach

 Health performance in Chelsea - Bonbeach is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Chelsea-Bonbeach faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+Chelsea-Bonbeach faces significant health challenges based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.

-The rate of private health cover is very high at approximately 58% of the total population (~9,208 people).
-The most common medical conditions in the area are mental health issues and asthma, impacting 9.4% and 8.4% of residents respectively.
-66.7% of residents declare themselves completely clear of medical ailments compared to 70.4% across Greater Melbourne.
-As of 2016, 20.2% of residents are aged 65 and over (3,218 people).
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+The rate of private health cover is exceptionally high at approximately 60% of the total population (9,541 people), compared to 56.7% across Greater Melbourne.
+The most common medical conditions in the area are mental health issues and asthma, impacting 9.4 and 8.4% of residents respectively.
+Sixty-six point seven percent of residents declared themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Health outcomes among the working-age population are broadly typical.
+The area has 20.9% of residents aged 65 and over (3,343 people), which is higher than the 15.1% in Greater Melbourne.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health